frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-wisdom.md

 You could say that "true wisdom is a participation in the mind of God" (John Paul II, *General Audience*, January 29, 2003), guides our life and our decision, gives us a loving knowledge of God and of people and of created things insofar as they refer to Him.

 It\'s connected with the virtue of charity, because it bestows a special knowledge of God and others, and prepares the soul for "a certain experience of the sweetness of God" (*cf*.
-Thomas Aquinas, *Summa Theologiae*), both in himself and in created things, insofar as they refer to Him.
+Thomas Aquinas, *Summa Theologiae*, I-II, Point 112), both in himself and in created things, insofar as they refer to Him.

 With this gift, united with charity, we are better able to live in harmony with others.
 Every day we see opportunities to help people, to serve them.